 Want to attract eyes to your new front yard garden?
 An arbor pulls the attention of friends and family and invites them to do a little exploring and see the hard work you put into the flower beds.

 Boxwood shrubs are a must if you want classic elegance and shades of greenery in your front yard.
-These shrubs make remarkable focal points, potted plants, privacy barriers, and excellent walkway edgers to ensure people stay on the path (because sometimes a stone path alone won’t keep people off the grass).
+These evergreens make remarkable focal points, potted plants, privacy barriers, and excellent walkway edgers to ensure people stay on the path (because sometimes a stone path alone won’t keep people off the grass).

 11. Front Door